lefti-/spin-pong/README.md

 What?
 -----
-This repo contains Spin Pong - a spin-off of Pong (pun intended)!
+This repo contains Spin Pong - a spin-off of Pong!
 A game I developed as my first serious game project.
-It is programmed in C#, using SFML (with C#-bindings) and Box2D (with C#-bindings).
+The game is programmed in C#, using SFML (with C#-bindings) and Box2D (with C#-bindings).

 - SFML (Simple and Fast Multimedia Library) is used for handling input, graphics, audio, windowing and text
 - Box2D is used for collision detection and response

 Project:
 ---------
+- Gameplay similar to Pong, but with a twist
-sping-pong : A full playable game with gameplay similar to Pong.
-Four different difficulty levels.
+- Four different difficulty levels
-             Graphics created in Paint.net.
-Sounds found from the internet.
+- Graphics created in Paint.net
+- Sounds found from the internet.

 How to download?
 ----------------